GoogleCloudPlatform/community/tutorials/spinnaker-binary-auth/index.md

             --data-binary @/tmp/note_payload.json  \
             "https://containeranalysis.googleapis.com/v1/projects/${ATTESTOR_PROJECT_ID}/notes/?noteId=${NOTE_ID}"

-4. Verify that the note was created:
+1. Verify that the note was created:

         curl \
         -H "Authorization: Bearer $(gcloud auth print-access-token)" \
         "https://containeranalysis.googleapis.com/v1/projects/${ATTESTOR_PROJECT_ID}/notes/${NOTE_ID}"

-5. It should have been created successfully.

-### Creating the Attestor
+### Create the attestor

-Now it's time to create the attestor in the respective project with the id represented by the ATTESTOR_PROJECT_ID exported variable.
+Create the attestor in the respective project with the ID represented by the exported `ATTESTOR_PROJECT_ID` variable.

 1. Create the attestor by running the following command:

         gcloud --project=${ATTESTOR_PROJECT_ID} \
             beta container binauthz attestors create ${ATTESTOR_NAME} \
             --attestation-authority-note=${NOTE_ID} \
             --attestation-authority-note-project=${ATTESTOR_PROJECT_ID}

-2. Verify the attestor was created:
+1. Verify that the attestor was created:

         gcloud --project=${ATTESTOR_PROJECT_ID} \
             beta container binauthz attestors list

-3. Add permission for the deployer service account to access the attestor.
-This command gives access to the DEPLOYER project binary authorization service account to access the attestor in the ATTESTOR project:
+1. Add permission for the deployer service account to access the attestor.

         gcloud --project ${ATTESTOR_PROJECT_ID} \
             beta container binauthz attestors add-iam-policy-binding \
             "projects/${ATTESTOR_PROJECT_ID}/attestors/${ATTESTOR_NAME}" \
             --member="serviceAccount:${DEPLOYER_SERVICE_ACCOUNT}" \
             --role=roles/binaryauthorization.attestorsVerifier

+     This command gives access to the deployer project Binary Authorization service account to access the attestor in the attestor project.

 ### Set permissions on the Container Analysis note

-Permission should be set on the container analysis note to the attestor service account.
+Set permission on the Container Analysis note for the attestor service account:

-Set permission on the container analysis note:

     cat > /tmp/iam_request.json << EOM
     {
         'resource': 'projects/${ATTESTOR_PROJECT_ID}/notes/${NOTE_ID}',
         'policy': {
             'bindings': [
             {
                 'role': 'roles/containeranalysis.notes.occurrences.viewer',
                 'members': [
                 'serviceAccount:${ATTESTOR_SERVICE_ACCOUNT}'
                 ]
             }
             ]
         }
     }
     EOM

-### Creating KMS Keys
+### Create KMS keys

-Create the KMS keys which will be used by the attestor to sign and then verify signature of the attestation.
+In this section, you create the KMS keys that will be used by the attestor to sign and then verify the signature of the attestation.

-1. First create and export the variables that will be used to create the key.
-These are sample names for the key ring and key name, feel free to change such samples to names that are better to your case:
+1. Create and export the variables that will be used to create the key:

         KMS_KEY_PROJECT_ID=${ATTESTOR_PROJECT_ID}
         KMS_KEYRING_NAME=my-binauthz-keyring